Business workers use memos, business letters, progress reports, and newsletters to communicate professionally for internal and B2B communications.

 The format for these business writing examples varies according to the contents and information.
 While following the business writing rules assure effective communication throughout a business emperor.

-It is important to understand business writing types before deciding the format for written communication.
+It is important to understand business writing types before deciding on the format for written communication.
 Business writing is majorly divided into four types that differ from each other based on writing tone and audience.

 Types of Business Writing